gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 I walked the French Quarter street by street.
 I really enjoyed seeing small balconies in a place other than France, and watching people relaxing on those balconies.
 The restaurants had put tables out on the streets.
 It was like a virtual France.
 I loved it.

 There were a lot of signs about voodoo and magic around.
 New Orleans Ghost Tours were very popular but I didn't dare to do one. :D

 My dog Nikko-chan was with me and she was quite the center of attention.
 Everyone who passed by asked if they could pet her.
 Americans are so polite — how could I say no?
-Of course, the sarcastic Turkish Filiz inside wants to say "don't make jazz to her," and the funny American Filiz wants to say "don't jazz her up" — but since I'm naturalized, I settle for "yeah, sure, go ahead."
+Of course, the sarcastic Turkish Filiz inside wants to say "don't make jazz to her," and the nice American Filiz wants to say "don't jazz her up" — but since I'm naturalized, I settle for "yeah, sure, go ahead."

 I walked around Riverfront Park all the way to the French Market.